Please select the category you are interested in learning more about.

 How do Agnes Scott professors interact with students in and outside the classroom?

-Professors at ASC will awaken your mind to new ideas and inspire you to work and study for the sake of your own personal development.
+Agnes Scott professors will awaken your mind to new ideas and inspire you to work and study for the sake of your own personal development.
 In the classroom you may listen to a lecture, discuss concepts in small groups or teach the lesson yourself to your classmates.
 Professors use many different teaching styles because our students have various learning styles.

 Interaction with professors does not end with class.
 Professors make themselves available by appointment and for walk-ins during regular office hours.
 You’ll also see professors in the dining hall and walking around campus where they are approachable and eager to talk with you.